linuxhw/SMART/HDD/Lenovo/README.md

-LENOVO Hard Drives
+Lenovo Hard Drives
 ==================

-This is a list of all tested LENOVO hard drive models and their MTBFs.
+This is a list of all tested Lenovo hard drive models and their MTBFs.
 See more info on reliability test in the [README](https://github.com/linuxhw/SMART).

 HDD by Model